 - A particularly useful guide is the Blue Book - Guidelines for the control of infectious diseases.

 - The National Code of Practice for the Control of Work-related Exposure to Hepatitis and HIV (blood-borne) Viruses [NOHSC: 2010 (2003) 2nd Edition], was declared in December 2003, and is available to download from the Safe Work Australia.
 The code provides practical guidance for the management of exposure to HBV, HCV and HIV in the workplace.
 The code is designed to be applicable to all workplaces.
+The code has been archived, but is still a source of information.

 - Hepatitis B